-Perhaps the best gluten-free starter in town is the real cornbread with green chile at Chelsea’s Kitchen.
+Perhaps the best gluten-free starter in town is the real cornbread with green chile at Chelsea’s Kitchen in Arcadia.
 It’s made in house, and it’s also pretty popular, so make sure it’s available before you get excited.
 And if you plan on sticking around, Chelsea’s Kitchen has a gluten-free option for many of its dishes.
 All you have to do is ask.

-For more gluten-free bread a little further north, Tonto Bar & Grill at Rancho Manana offers a gluten-free bread basket made of quinoa, flax, sunflower, and sesame seed.
+For more gluten-free bread a little further north, Tonto Bar & Grill in Cave Creek offers a gluten-free bread basket made of quinoa, flax, sunflower, and sesame seed.

-Another favorite gluten-friendly eatery is Pomegranate Café.
+Another option is the Pomegranate Café.
 Gluten-free (or at least gluten-free-adaptable) dishes include the pumpkin praline French toast, In Season Scramble, and the banana-heavy Chimpanzee Bowl.
 One of the cafe’s weekend brunch specials is the Pomegranate Sampler, which includes a choice of scrambled eggs or tofu, the pancake of the day or French toast, harvest hash, and tempeh “bacon.”

 True Food Kitchen offers a clearly marked menu of vegan, vegetarian, and gluten-free options.
 That includes the seared chicken satay, Good Earth Kale Cobb, Korean noodle bowl, Mauritius Island Redfish, and more.